Skip to main content

 Hydrogen

-Hydrogen expert for more than 50 years and precursor of the movement for a hydrogen society
+Hydrogen expert for more than 60 years and precursor of the movement for a hydrogen society

 As a pioneer in hydrogen, Air Liquide is convinced that this molecule will be decisive in the energy transition.
-The Group is responding to the urgency of climate change and is committed to achieving carbon neutrality by 2050.
-Hydrogen will be key to achieving this goal by making it possible to meet two major challenges to which Air Liquide is committed: decarbonizing heavy industry and revolutionizing clean mobility.
+The Group is responding to the urgency of climate change and is committed to reach carbon neutrality by 2050.
+Hydrogen will be key to achieving this goal by making it possible to meet two major challenges to which Air Liquide is committed: decarbonizing heavy industry and revolutionizing mobility.

 • A strong commitment to produce renewable or low-carbon hydrogen